torreylind/tfcb_2025/lectures/lecture04/README.md

 ## Reminders

-- Homework 2 (command line) will be available [here](https://github.com/FredHutch/tfcb_2025/tree/main/homeworks/homework02) on October th; it may be useful to reference these questions as you work through material in the second class.
+- Homework 2 (command line) will be available [here](https://github.com/FredHutch/tfcb_2025/tree/main/homeworks/homework02) on October 9th; it may be useful to reference these questions as you work through material in the second class.

 ## Further references